ZetCode

 hello

-In Go, parameters to functions are passed only by value.
+In Go, function parameters are passed only by value.

 Note: everything is passed by value in Go.
 When we pass a pointer to a type, a separate copy of that pointer is created.
 This is different from C, where in case of pointers, the same pointer is passed to the function.